ANALYSIS-Trump faces difficult odds in classified documents case | Politics

 - United States

-The former U.S. president, who is a candidate to run again in the 2024 election, was charged in an indictment unsealed in Florida federal court on Friday.
-The 37 counts against him include violations of the Espionage Act, obstruction of justice conspiracy and false statements.
+The former U.S. president, who is a candidate to run again in the 2024 election, pleaded not guilty in Florida federal court on Tuesday.
+The 37 counts against him include violations of the Espionage Act, conspiracy to obstruct justice and making false statements to investigators.
 National security law experts were struck by the breadth of evidence in the indictment which includes documents, photos, text messages, audio and witness statements.
 They said this made a strong case for prosecutors’ allegation that Trump illegally took the documents and then tried to cover it up.

-"There was no crime, except for what the DOJ and FBI have been doing against me for years,” he wrote on his Truth Social platform on Friday.
+"There was no crime, except for what the DOJ and FBI have been doing against me for years,” he wrote on his Truth Social platform on Friday in reference to the Department of Justice and the Federal Bureau of Investigation.
 Trump's greatest peril could lie in the conspiracy to obstruct justice charges, which carry a maximum sentence of 20 years in prison.

 Legal experts said the evidence appears to show that Trump was aware he had documents in his possession that were subject to a subpoena but refused to turn them over and encouraged his lawyers to mislead the FBI.
 "That's about as clear a case of obstruction as you could imagine," said Clark Neily, a legal expert at the conservative Cato Institute.